Fivio Foreign: Career

 Ryles first gained attention following the release of his single "Big Drip".
 The song received platinum certification by the Recording Industry Association of America (RIAA) and was included on his extended plays Pain and Love (2019) and 800 B.C.
 (2020).
-In November 2019, he signed to fellow Harlem native rapper Mase's record label, RichFish Records Mase's record label RichFish Records, following a US$5,000 cash advance brought forth by the rapper.
+In November 2019, he signed to fellow New York City native rapper Mase's record label, RichFish Records, with a US$5,000 cash money advance brought forth by the rapper.
 The deal was in a joint venture with Columbia Records.

 In May 2020, Ryles earned his first two Billboard Hot 100 entries with his guest appearances on "Demons" by Drake and "Zoo York" by Lil Tjay.
 The same month, Ryles launched the non-profit organization Foreignside Foundation, "geared towards providing beneficial resources and programs for at-risk youth, the homeless, current and former gang-affiliated individuals, incarcerated individuals".

 On August 11, 2020, Ryles was included on XXLs 2020 Freshman Class.
 Throughout the rest of 2020, he appeared on a number of songs by other artists, including Nas' "Spicy", DreamDoll's “Ah Ah Ah”, Tory Lanez's "K Lo K", French Montana's "That's a Fact (Remix)", and King Von's "I Am What I Am".
 In November 2020, he released the single "Trust".
 He also released the Christmas song "Baddie on My Wish List" on December 3, as part of Apple Music's holiday project Carols Covered.

 In 2021, he guest performed alongside Playboi Carti on Kanye West's single "Off the Grid", from the latter's tenth album Donda.

 On February 11, 2022, he released the lead single for his debut album B.I.B.L.E.: "City of Gods" (with Kanye West and Alicia Keys), which was dedicated to his late friend T-Dott Woo.
 On the same day, the release date for his album B.I.B.L.E. was revealed to be March 25, 2022, but was eventually pushed back to April 8, 2022.
 On March 18, he released the second single for the album, "Magic City" (featuring Quavo).
 On April 8, B.I.B.L.E. was released and debuted at number nine on the Billboard 200, with 29,000 equivalent album units derived from 37.75 million streams, but only 1,000 pure album sales.
 The album contained guest appearances from A$AP Rocky, Polo G, Lil Yachty, Quavo, DJ Khaled, Ne-Yo, Queen Naija, and Lil Tjay, among others.
 Ryles and fellow Brooklyn rapper 6ix9ine took to social media to compare B.I.B.L.E. with 6ix9ine's album TattleTales from 2020, which hit number four on the same chart but dropped to number 60 the next week.
 Later that year, the album spawned the single "Paris to Tokyo" (with the Kid Laroi).
 In December 2023, he released the single "Teach Me How to Drill" (with Lil Mabu).

+On December 5, 2025, Ryles collaborated with Timbaland and the latter's AI creation, Tata Taktumi, on the single "Rack It Up".